euranova/code_retreat/README.md

 ## Scaffolds

-When you're not comfortable with a language, it migth take you a lot of time to scaffold the minimum and start right away.
+When you're not comfortable with a language, it might take you a lot of time to scaffold the minimum and start right away.
 This is a pity!

 We provide a scaffold allowing you to start to write code and practice Test